Some Ukrainians panic, others cling to routine as Russia attacks | CBC News

 thoughts."

-In Mariupol, the Azov Sea port city that many fear will be the first major target because of its strategic importance, AP journalists saw similar scenes that mixed routine and fear.
+In Mariupol, the Azov Sea port city that many fear will be the first major target because of its strategic importance, Associated Press journalists saw similar scenes that mixed routine and fear.

 "I can't do anything.
 I'm just stuck standing here," said one Mariupol resident who gave only his first name, Maxim, after running around the city since sunrise in search of cash or a full tank of gas, in vain.